-- Organisations should evaluate every situation and think with lots of patience before selecting the Diwali gifts.
+- Organisations should evaluate every situation and think with lots of patience before selecting the Gifts for Diwali.

 - The senior management of the organisation should establish a loud tone of bond and must take action towards bribery and corrupt any policies in advance of the festival month.

 - Moreover, the legal department of the organisation should put the approval process before giving gifts to public officials.
 And, on the request being made under the gift policy, a local council to vet the submitted disclosure form and supporting documents.

 - According to conduct rules, the foreign firms and companies are specifically prohibited, and this should be kept in mind when designing an appropriate gift policy.